graalvm/CLAMH/documentation/LATH_Users_Guide.md

 Execution Flow
 ==============

-The execution flow is shown in .
+The execution flow is shown in Figure 1.

 ![](media/3bdbeeff2fda87ae3eef12fa5b5d237a.png)